w11wo/w11wo.github.io/_pages/about.md

 ![](images/helloworld.gif)

 Hello!
-My name is **Wilson Wongso**, a final-year Computer Science student currently undergoing a study abroad program in Monash University, Melbourne.
+My name is **Wilson Wongso**, a final-year Computer Science student currently working on a final-year thesis.
 My main field of interest is low-resource Natural Language Processing (NLP) and Speech Language Processing (SLP).

 I am currently a Machine Learning Engineer at [Bookbot](https://www.bookbotkids.com/) and a Youth Cultural Book Content Consultant at [INOVASI](https://www.inovasi.or.id/).
 I lead and conduct research in the field of education and dabble with the machine learning side of book content production.